g-ellis/EcologicalGenomics2023/Transcriptomics/Transcriptomics_notebook.md

 - OA_F2_Rep2 (ocean acidification) could also be an outlier based on read count plot and heat map
 - plotting PCAs
 - testing for differential gene expression across generations and treatments
-  - checkking a few of the most DEGs show that expression under OA and OW is not additive for OWA
+  - checking a few of the most DEGs show that expression under OA and OW is not additive for OWA
 - making Euler diagram for F0 differential gene expression compared to ambient (AM)
   - most overlap between OW and OWA